ehsan1980-sk/ATtiny/README.md

 ## Sequencer, A Music Box

 * Sequencer is a music box.
-Note that Sequencer GPIO or Sequencer Pulse-width which are aiming to light decorations mainly (Sequencer Pulse-width can be modified as a Voice Box through changing to high sampling rate, even though it needs more SRAM just like in ATmega).
+Note that Sequencer GPIO or Sequencer Pulse-width which are aiming to light decorations mainly (Sequencer Pulse-width can be modified as a Voice Box through changing to high sampling rate, even though it needs more SRAM and program space just like in ATmega).

 * Sequencer has alternative versions such as "main.c.jinglebells".